declined000/synthetic-switch/README.md

 ## Mitigations for Known Failure Cases (what we implement)

-We harden the controller against four common failure patterns:
+We hardened the controller against four common failure patterns:

 1) **High energy but sick (mutation–energy disconnect).**
    Cells can have high ATP/ΔΨm yet remain pathologically depolarized (e.g., KRAS/p53 contexts).